Stage (Great White album)

-Stage is a live album released by the American hard rock band Great White in 1995.
+Stage is a live album by the American hard rock band Great White, released in 1995.
 It was put together by Alan Niven, Great White's former manager, as a contractual release for Zoo Entertainment.
 The first six tracks of the CD come from a 1994 House of Blues benefit concert (Stage One) and the other songs from a 1993 Anaheim show (Stage Two), several tracks of which were previously featured as a bonus on the studio album Sail Away.
 The initial Japanese pressing was a two-disc set, and featured one bonus track for each show.

 The songs of this album, with the exception of "Maybe Someday" and "Congo Square", were re-issued in 2004 by BMG Special Products, with the title Extended Versions.
 This album was reissued again on both CD and Vinyl on February 21, 2020, by Deadline Music.